-- (1) The Director-General or such other officer authorised in that behalf shall and subject to such terms and conditions as may be prescribed by the Minister from time to time allow importation of articles which are intended to be re-exported without payment of import duty. - (2) Where goods manufactured or processed in Sri Lanka containing as a part or in gradient thereof any material imported and upon which import duty has been paid or secured are exported, refund or rebate of the whole or part of the import duty actually paid or secured in respect of such quantity of the raw material or articles as may appear to the satisfaction of the Director-General to have been used in the manufacture or processing of the goods shall be allowed upon such terms, and subject to such conditions, as may be prescribed by the Minister. - (3) The provisions of subsection (2) shall apply only to such goods as may from time to time be prescribed by the Minister by Notification to be published in the Gazette having regard to the economic development of the country. - (4) Drawback or rebate of the duty paid or secured in the case of plant, machinery and equipment imported for use in projects and ventures approved by the Minister, having regard to the economic development of the country and subject to such terms and conditions shall be allowed, on re-export, by the Minister at such rates as he may prescribe, having regard to the duration of use, depreciation in value and such other circumstances relating to such plant, machinery or equipment. - (5) Drawback of export duties.
+- Importation without22A.(1) The Principal Collector or such other officer authorized in that behalf shall and subject to such terms and conditions as may be prescribed by the Minister from time to time allow importation of articles which are intended to be re-exported without payment of import duty. - (2) Where goods manufactured or processed in Sri Lanka containing as a part or in gradient thereof any material imported and upon which import duty has been paid or secured are exported, refund or rebate of the whole or part of the import duty actually paid or secured in respect of such quantity of the raw material or articles as may appear to the satisfaction of the Principal Collector to have been used in the manufacture or processing of the goods shall be allowed upon such terms, and subject to such conditions, as may be prescribed by the Minister. - (3) The provisions of subsection (2) shall apply only to such goods as may from time to time be prescribed by the Minister by Notification to be published in the Gazette having regard to the economic development of the country. - (4) Drawback or rebate of the duty paid or secured in the case of plant, machinery and equipment imported for use in projects and ventures approved by the Minister, having regard to the economic development of the country and subject to such terms and conditions shall be allowed, on reexport, by the Minister at such rates as he may prescribe, having regard to the duration of use, depreciation in value and such other circumstances relating to such plant, machinery or equipment.

-Where any class or description of goods manufactured or produced in Sri Lanka are exported to any place outside Sri Lanka and are thereafter re-imported, a drawback of the export duties of Customs paid at the time of export under this Ordinance shall be allowed in full or part in respect of such goods upon such terms and conditions as may be prescribed by the Minister having regard to the period within which such goods are re-imported.
+Drawback (5) Where any class or description of goods manufactured of export or produced in Sri Lanka are exported to any place duties. outside Sri Lanka and are thereafter re-imported, a drawback of the export duties of customs paid at the time of export under this Ordinance shall be allowed in full or part in respect of such goods upon such terms and conditions as may be prescribed by the Minister having regard to the period within which such goods are reimported.

+Penalty

+claims.

-(6) Penalty far fraudulent claims.
+far

-Every person concerned in making any fraudulent claim for drawback or rebate of duty shall at the election of the Director-General be liable to a penalty not exceeding one hundred thousand rupees or three times the value of such goods on which such claim is made.
+(6) Every person concerned in making any fraudulent claim for drawback or rebate of duty shall at the election of fraudulent the Collector be liable to a penalty not exceeding one hundred thousand rupees or three times the value of such goods on which such claim is made.

-PART III

-PORT DUES
+PART III PORT DUES

-23. Port dues.
+Port dues.

-(1) Port dues shall be leviable and payable for entry inwards, and for clearance outwards, on all ships arriving at or departing from any port of Ceylon, and upon cargo imported to or exported from Colombo, according to the table of port dues set forth in figures in Schedule C:
+(1) Port dues shall be leviable and Port dues, payable for entry inwards., and for clearance outwards, on all ships arriving at or departing from any port of Sri Lanka, and upon cargo imported to or exported from Colombo, according to the table of port dues set forth in figures in Schedule C: